128technology/docs/docs/howto_config_snmp.md

 6. Click Validate, then Commit.

-Return to the Router level, and select the hub SSR.
-You can see the service route is automatically generated at the SNMP Manager hub.
+Return to the Router level, and select the Hub SSR.
+You can see the service route is automatically generated at the SNMP Manager.

 #### SNMP-trap Service Route